pwang649/myWiki/docs/Robotics/Control/Optimal_Control.md

 - $l\left(x_{T}\right)$ is called the terminal cost (since it only depends on the terminal state).
 What is the running and terminal cost in the example above?

-- There are dynamics constraints.
+- There are dynamic constraints.
 Additionally, there might be control bounds on the system.

-- Sometimes optimal control problems are posed in terms of rewards lather than cost, i.e.,
+- Sometimes optimal control problems are posed in terms of rewards rather than cost, i.e.,

   $$
   \max _{u_{t: T}} R\left(x_{t}, u_{t: T}, t\right)=\sum \cdots
   $$

   Now, the control is chosen to **maximize** the reward.
 This formulation is particularly popular in Reinforcement Learning.
-However, the two formulations are equivalent because the negative of the cost function can always be treated as reward.
+However, the two formulations are equivalent because the negative of the cost function can always be treated as a reward.

 :::note
 The same optimal control problem can also be posed in continuous time.